kevindelord/swift-style-guide/README.markdown

 ## Code Alignement And Structure

+### Pragma Mark

-* The pragma mark should be use as much as possible to actually separate and structure your classes and code within different files.
+The pragma mark should be use as much as possible to actually separate and structure your classes and code within different files.

 The pragma mark should be indented, capitalised and using a separator.
 It should describe what the next methods are about.